luisfun/discord-hono-docs/src/content/docs/overview/features.md

 - **Lightweight** - We make them as light as possible.
 Discord Hono has zero dependencies.
 - **TypeScript** - TypeScript support.

-## Development Direction

-Priority items to address:

-- Run on Cloudflare Workers
-- Receiving and responding to Discord Interactions

-Lower priority, but gradually addressing:

-- Run in environments other than Cloudflare
-- Requests and responses to REST API

 ## Server-based Bot vs Serverless Bot

 |              | Server-based Bot                                     | Serverless Bot                                                    |